 All the training materials such as the Field Officer's Manual, Trainer's Guide, presentation slides and other materials needed to train the applicants were uploaded onto the GSS website.
 As part of the training processes, applicants downloaded these materials and studied on their own.
-This was the first level of training that was used to train all the field officers.
-The chief trainers, master trainers, NDQM and NIT officers were only trained by the 'face-to-face' mode.
+This was the first level of training that was used to train all the field officers except the chief trainers, master trainers, NDQM and NIT officers who were trained 'face-to-face'.
 Three weeks was used for the self-learning mode of training.